jliszka/jliszka.github.com/_posts/2013-10-01-how-traffic-actually-works.md

 {% include JB/setup %}

 Every so often [this article](http://www.smartmotorist.com/traffic-and-safety-guideline/traffic-jams.html) makes the rounds and it annoys me.
-That isn't how traffic works and the proposed solutions won't solve anything.
-Maybe you can eliminate the annoying stop-and-go, but no one gets home sooner.
-In fact you can prove that you and everyone behind you gets home strictly later than if you had just gone along with the stop-and-go traffic.
+That isn't how traffic works and the proposed solutions won't fix anything.
+Maybe you can eliminate the annoying stop-and-go, but no one gets home any faster.
+In fact you can prove that you and everyone behind you get home strictly later than if you had just gone along with the stop-and-go traffic.

 ### The facts